dygong2/dygong2.github.io/content/authors/admin/_index.md

     url: https://pol.illinois.edu/directory/profile/dygong2

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include international relations, armed conflicts, the interdependence between political violence, and leader survival.
+bio: My research interests center on the causes, dynamics, and consequences of political violence.

 # Interests to show in About widget
 interests:
-    - Civil Wars, Coups, Protests
+    - Political Violence (Civil Wars, Coups, Protests)
-    - Conflict Management
-    - Conflict Resolution
+    - Conflict Management & Resolution
     - Political Economy of Violence
-    - Leader Survival
     - Political Methodology

 # Education to show in About widget